Constructor-io/constructorio-java/README.md

 String response = constructor.autocompleteAsJSON(request, userInfo);
 ```

+# Retrieving Search Results

 To retrieve search results, you will need to create a `SearchRequest`.
-In the `SearchRequest` you can specify the number of results you want per page, the page you want, and also filter the search by category or facets.
+In this request you can specify the number of results you want per page, the page you want, sorting instructions, and also filter the search by category or facets.
+If the results are for a specific user, you can also create a `UserInfo` object, which will allow you to retrieve personalized results.

 ```java
 // Create a SearchRequest with the term to request results for